 FBMH Senior Research Fellow

 I am currently a British Heart Foundation (BHF) Intermediate Research Fellow.
 After I obtained my first degree in Medicine (2003) at Beijing University in China, curiosity on basic sciences research drove me to pursue PhD (2007) at Faculty of Life Sciences, the University of Manchester.
 Afterwards, I began my postdoctoral training to investigate the cell signalling regulatory mechanisms in cardiac hypertrophy and heart failure.
-In 2015, I was awarded British Heart Foundation (BHF) Intermediate Fellowship and started independent research focusing on the understanding of novel mechanisms and treatment strategies for metabolic disorders induced cardiovascular diseases.
+In 2015, I was awarded British Heart Foundation (BHF) Intermediate Fellowship, and promoted to be a Senior Research Fellow in FBMH in 2020.
+My research is focusing on the understanding of novel mechanisms and treatment strategies for metabolic disorders induced cardiovascular diseases.

 PhD 2007 Faculty of Life Sciences, University of Manchester